General Guidelines for Submission and Participation

 3.5.1 Participation Form

 As soon as a film is invited to the Berlinale programme, the submitter must confirm their acceptance of the invitation by completing and signing the Participation Form and returning it to the Berlinale.
-The form is available for download on the “My Account / My Film Entry” webpage once the invitation has been issued.
+The form is available for download on the “My Film Entry” webpage once the invitation has been issued.

 3.5.2 Festival Version of the Film